opencb/cell-maps/README.md

 ### Available Grunt commands

 #### Build - `grunt`
-Run `grunt` to build Cellbrowser, compiled files will be located in the `/build` dir.
+Run `grunt` to build Cell Maps, compiled files will be located in the `/build` dir.